 While Betterment’s Cash Reserve Account is like a souped up savings account with higher returns than average, akin to a top notch money market.

 You need cash to pay for regular expenses, emergencies, and to have on hand for expected expenses that will crop up during the next few years.
 Cash is important to pay for an upcoming vacation, an unexpected car repair, and for a home down payment.

-The Betterment checking and cash reserve accounts are for your cash management:
+The savings and checking accounts are for your cash management: